LeaVerou/lea.verou.me/2023/going-lean/index.md

 mainly around the editing flow:

 - In WP, editing a blog post I was looking at in my browser was a single click (provided I was logged in).
-I guess I could still do that by editing through GitHub, but now I’m spoiled, I want an easy way to edit in my own editor, however the only way to do that is to either painfully traverse the directory structure, or …search to find the right *.md file, neither of which is ideal.
+I guess I could still do that by editing through GitHub, but now I’m spoiled, I want an easy way to edit in my own editor (VS Code, which has [a lot of nice features for Markdown editing](https://code.visualstudio.com/docs/languages/markdown)), however the only way to do that is to either painfully traverse the directory structure, or …search to find the right *.md file, neither of which is ideal.
 - Previewing a post I was editing was also a single click, whereas now I need to run a local server and manually type the URL in (or browse the website to find it).